rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     $ adop phase=abort

-After running abort, a full cleanup must be performed.
+After running an abort,you must perform a full cleanup.
 One option is to use the following command:

     adop phase=cleanup cleanup_mode=full